Our mission

 Real reviews matter.

-Our review team members come from across the US and Canada and have diverse disability experiences.
+Our review team members come from across the US and Canada and have diverse disabilities.
 They are compensated for their work regardless of their opinion about a product, and we share their full thoughts - good or bad - with you.
 Many reviewed items are ones that our team members own and use regularly, but we also purchase items that they think might be useful and want to evaluate.
 If you are interested in applying to join our review team, please contact us.

 We care about what you think.